rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     The top part shows various helpful information, keyboard shortcuts, and legends that can help you navigate the application.
     The main body of the screen shows an expandable tree-structured list of the overall configurable kernel options.
 You can further drill down into items with arrows in the parent to view and/or configure sub-menu (or child) items.
 And finally, the bottom of the screen displays the actual actions/options that the user can choose.

-3. Next, for demonstration purposes we’ll add support for NTFS into our custom kernel.
+3. Next, we’ll add support for NTFS into our custom kernel for demonstration purposes.

     While at the main configuration screen, use your arrow keys to navigate to and highlight the File systems item.
 With File systems selected, press enter to view the sub-menu or child items for File systems.